 "Kittyhawk's decision to cease operations does not change Boeing's commitment to Wisk [or] affect operations or other activities in any way," according to a company spokesperson.
 "We are proud to be a founding member of Wisk Aero and are excited to see the work they are doing to drive innovation and sustainability through the future of electric air travel."
 Boeing poured another $450M into Wisk during its last funding round in January and the startup "remains in a strong financial and strategic position."

-Outlook: Besides developing the technology to enable flying taxis, there are other big challenges that will need to be solved before the industry can take flight.
+Go deeper: Besides developing the technology to enable flying taxis, there are other big challenges that will need to be solved before the industry can take flight.
 Among them are integrating eVTOL systems into existing air-traffic control and finding enough places for the aircraft to take off and land (vertiports?).
 "These locations have to be nearby, where the nodes of traffic exist," explained Erick Corona, Wisk's Director of Product Management.
 (6 comments)

 Japan has intervened in the foreign exchange market for the first time since the late '90s, in an attempt to shore up the battered yen after it breached the key ¥145 level.
 The currency buying bumped the rate back to ¥140 per dollar, though many caution that the move will only provide a temporary reprieve and may be unsuccessful in the long term.
 Japanese Finance Minister Shunichi Suzuki also didn't disclose how much the government had spent buying the yen and whether other countries had consented to the intervention.